Vietnam.vn - Nền tảng quảng bá Việt Nam

 Training and tactical challenges

-Divide troops along long battle lines
+Divide the troops along the long battle line.

-Russia's multi-layered defense effort
+Russia's multi-layered defense efforts

 Thách thức với Ukraine trước phòng tuyến nhiều lớp của Nga - 3